Supporting our NHS

 The nearest A&E does vary around the constituency.
 For Horsham town itself most patients are taken to East Surrey Hospital.
 What has changed since 2006 has been the degree of local confidence in East Surrey, which has been transformed.

 Jeremy maintains regular contact with East Surrey and was delighted that from having serious difficulties as a hospital they have made a complete turnaround and are now rated “Outstanding” by the CQC.
 Their A&E department has also received significant extra funding.
 When winter pressures have caused a high level of demand for A&E (and naturally impact the staff themselves) Jeremy has made a point of visiting A&E to see for himself – and has been hugely impressed by the dedication of the team and their ability to maintain an excellent service.
-He has been delighted to have received emails and letters from constituents praising the A&E staff and saying how well (and swiftly) they were treated.
+He has been delighted to have received emails and letters from residents praising the A&E staff and saying how well (and swiftly) they were treated.

 Crawley Hospital - Good